 - Add the new CLI task to convert old AtoM link syntax to Parsedown as a migration, so it will be automatically executed when users upgrade

-#8 Updated by José Raddaoui Marín over 1 year ago
+#8 Updated by José Raddaoui Marín about 2 years ago

 The convert HTML task has been modified to convert links, lists, definition lists, line breaks and paragraphs to Markdown instead of to plain text:

 php symfony i18n:remove-html-tags

 A new task has been added, which process the same fields as the previous one, to convert the Redmine syntax links to Markdown:

 php symfony i18n:custom-link-to-markdown